roytang/blog/content/photos/2018/08/1030204036845170688/index.md

   url: https://twitter.com/roytang/statuses/1030204036845170688/
 tags:
 - MyTwitterAnniversary
+title: ''
 ---

 Do you remember when you joined Twitter?
-I do! #MyTwitterAnniversary https://t.co/slrdAtVXPq
+I do! #MyTwitterAnniversary